 When I awoke from my nap, I spent some time systematically repacking, since I had a flight scheduled in a couple of days and didn’t want to re-pack again.
 Afterwards, I attempted to go to the highly recommended Taberna Luque for dinner but was disappointed to find that they don’t offer tapas.
 What’s a solo traveler to do?
 I opted for a random restaurant near La Mezquita, which was okay, but nothing compared to my meal the night before.
 Oh well.

 I got back to my hotel shortly afterward and realized I had spent an entire two days alone (and survived)!
-I found the experience to be surprisingly relaxing, and enjoyed traveling entirely at my own pace.
+I found the experience to be surprisingly relaxing, and enjoyed traveling entirely at my own pace, despite how easy it is to meet other travelers.
 The only thing I disliked about all the alone time was that it meant eating alone too.
 To me, meals are about community and socializing and, while I have no problems doing activities or visiting monuments alone, I found solo meals to be less enjoyable.
 However, one of my 25th birthday goals was to take a trip alone, and I’m proud that I had the courage to actually do it.
 I think it’s something that everyone should do at least once.
 It felt like a test of both my level of independence, as well as how comfortable I am with myself.

 I enjoyed the experience and could repeat it, although I have to admit that I do prefer meeting people along the way rather than being completely on my own.
 Needless to say, I was very excited to be taking Blablacar (a paid ridesharing service) the next day and meeting people on my way to Seville.
 Stay tuned to hear more about my first Blablacar experience and my time in Seville.